 Suits for visitation rights may be filed when the parents have denied grandparents access to their grandchildren.
 Suits are more likely to succeed when the parent who is the child of the grandparent has died or when divorce or separation has fractured the family unit.
 Courts often uphold the right of an intact family to make decisions about visitation.

-Suits for custody may be filed in a number of situations in which such custody could be considered in the best interest of the child.
-These situations include parental death, incarceration, mental illness or drug abuse, as well as child abuse or neglect.
+Suits for grandparent custody may be filed in a number of situations in which such custody could be considered in the best interest of the child.
+These situations include parental death, incarceration, mental illness or substance abuse, as well as child abuse or neglect.

 In both situations, the grandparent's right is strengthened if the child has resided with the grandparent or if the grandparent has been the child's primary caretaker for an extended period of time.